wmaykut/ffputzes/README.md

   * Creates AI bots (like this one)
   * Getting back to running after a foot injury

-rlether:
+Shake and Drake:
-  * Wife of zgward
+  * Wife of Egbuka de Beppo
   * Works as a vet
   * Has a dog named Bodhi
   * has a tattoo on her foot